inercia/evy/doc/testing.rst

 Doctests
 --------

-To run the doctests included in many of the eventlet modules, use this command:
+To run the doctests included in many of the evy modules, use this command:

 .. code-block :: sh

-  $ nosetests --with-doctest eventlet/*.py
+  $ nosetests --with-doctest evy/*.py

 Currently there are 16 doctests.